Canon 1D Mark IV vs T6

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the T6) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1D Mark IV and the T6 have been discontinued, but can regularly be found used on eBay.
+Both the 1D Mark IV and the T6 have been discontinued, but can regularly be found used on ebay.
 The T6 was replaced by the Canon T7, while the 1D Mark IV does not have a direct successor.
+Further information on the features and operation of the 1D Mark IV and T6 can be found, respectively, in the Canon 1D Mark IV Manual (free pdf) or the online Canon T6 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark IV and the Canon T6?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D Mark IV: